 - What is a wrongful death?
-RCW 4.20.010 – “When the death of a person is caused by the wrongful act, neglect or default of another his personal representative may maintain an action for damages against the person causing the death.”
+RCW 4.20.010 – “When the death of a person is caused by the wrongful act, neglect or default of another, his personal representative may maintain an action for damages against the person causing the death.”

 - Who is eligible to file a wrongful death lawsuit?
 RCW 4.20.020 – “Every such action shall be for the benefit of the wife, husband, state registered domestic partner, child or children, including stepchildren, of the person whose death shall have been so caused.
-If there be no wife, husband, state registered domestic partner, or such child or children, such action may be maintained for the benefit of the parents, sisters, or brothers, who may be dependent upon the deceased person for support, and who are resident within the United States at the time of his death.
-In every such action the jury may give such damages as, under all circumstances of the case, may to them seem just.”
+If there is no wife, husband, state registered domestic partner, or such child or children, such action may be maintained for the benefit of the parents, sisters, or brothers, who may be dependent upon the deceased person for support, and who reside within the United States at the time of his death.
+In every such action, the jury may give such damages as, under all circumstances of the case, may to them seem just.”

 - Statute of Limitations There is a limit to the amount of time you can wait to file a wrongful death lawsuit so contact us as quickly as possible.